-If during a heating cycle the limit control senses an abnormally high temperature and opens, the control board de-energizes the gas valve and the combustion blower while the circulating blower ramps up to 2nd stage heat speed.
+If during a heating cycle the limit control senses an abnormally high temperature and opens, the control board de-energizes the gas valve and the combustion blower while the circulating blower runs at 1st stage heat speed.
 The circulating blower remains energized until the limits are closed.